Mercenaries: Playground of Destruction: Gameplay

 The player is deposited in a vast "sandbox" environment, free to pick up missions, perform side tasks, collect items, hijack vehicles, or employ game mechanics in exhibition.
 As the world is a sandbox, the player can choose to do any of these activities at any time.
 In fact, one can level all of the buildings in the game world, including the faction HQs.
 Buildings are usually restored after an extended time away from the area, the player's death, or re-loading the game.
 Also, the player can cause wanton destruction in many small outposts and strongholds occupied by and restricted to faction members only, but an excessive rampaging is discouraged by the reduction of the attacked faction's disposition towards the player, and the murders of civilians and Allied Nations personnel result in cash fines as well.

-There are five warring factions: the Allied Nations, South Korea (associated with the CIA), the Russian Mafia, China, and Song's North Korean army.
+There are five warring factions: the Allied Nations (comprising various international militaries including the South Korean Army, though only American-English speaking characters are depicted), the South Korean Union (a Joint Task Force associated with the CIA), the Russian mafia, the People's Liberation Army of China, and Song's Korean People's Army.
 Disposition from the first four factions is initially friendly, though through the player's actions it can go from friendly to neutral and eventually hostile.
 Since the North Korean faction is always hostile towards the player and to all the other factions, the player is free to attack NK forces without fear of penalty.
 In fact, destroying NK vehicles will result in a small compensation, adding credits to the player's account.

 In order to get back in the favor of an offended faction, the mercenary must complete contracts for the faction.
 If the faction is so hostile that it refuses to give out contracts, the player must bribe the HQ guard first.
 Other less effective methods include collecting National Treasures and Blueprints of interest to each faction, destroying hidden listening posts, leveling Song's monuments or helping out one faction fight off another one during a skirmish.
 Upon being witnessed, the player's actions will be favored by the faction receiving the help, but the other faction will dislike the player more.